Chengdu WZ-10: Characteristics

+Armaments

 The UAV has six hardpoints, three on each wing, to mount weapons.
-With a take-off weight of 3,200kg and a payload capacity of 400 kg, the drone can be equipped with a 50 kg CS/BBM3 (YL-12) GPS-guided bomb, Blue Arrow air-to-surface missile, 100 kg GB-4 precision-guided bomb, and light cruise missiles.
+With a take-off weight of 3,200 kg and a payload capacity of 400 kg, the drone can be equipped with a 50 kg CS/BBM3 (YL-12) GPS-guided bomb, Blue Arrow air-to-surface missile, 100 kg GB-4 precision-guided bomb, and light cruise missiles.

 Engines

 Cloud shadow is powered by a single WP-11C turbojet engine, or a single 1-ton class ZF850 engine, or optionally two AFE-50E turbofan engines.

 Wind shadow features two WS-500 turbofan engines, and the engine nozzles are concealed inside the vehicle body with stealth features.
 In addition, a deceleration parachute is mounted in between the engine nozzles.

+The aircraft has an endurance of 20 hours at a cruising speed of 330 knots.